caozhanhao/libczh/README.en.md

 ##### Node::get<T>()

 -   Get the Value
--   When the Value is Array, most containers in STL can be used directly.W
+-   When the Value is Array, most containers in STL can be used directly.
--   When T is a custom type, its value needs to be convertible to the czh type (except Array and Reference, ( 除Array和Reference, int, long long, double, std::string, bool)
+-   When T is a custom type, its value needs to be convertible to the czh type except Array and Reference, ( int, long long, double, std::string, bool)
 -   When the type of Array is not unique, T must be czh::value::Array

 ```c++